What services is Getty delivering for this year’s tournament?

 What other sorts of differentiated content can we expect for this year’s tournament and how is technology helping to deliver this?

-At Uefa Euro 2016, the photography team of Uefa together with the incredible team of professionals at Getty Images were able to get photography from the moment it happened to fans’ screens as fast as 29 seconds.
+PM: At Uefa Euro 2016, the photography team of Uefa together with the incredible team of professionals at Getty Images were able to get photography from the moment it happened to fans’ screens as fast as 29 seconds.
 That season’s Champions League images were averaging around 15 minutes.
 This set the tone for things to come.
 At Uefa Euro 2020 this ‘fast path’ of images will also take center stage in live match content on Uefa’s native and social platforms.
 Integrating this fully with our digital asset management (DAM) and other tools will allow us to get this fast stream of images to other stakeholders, such as the teams and in some cases players, in record breaking times.
 This means fans all over the world will get truly live still image coverage of Uefa Euro 2020.
-Getty Images will also use remote cameras, and in particular net cameras, to enhance the imagery we get.
 The greatest advances in technology will sit in the background for 2020, while in 2016 we had seen great advances in cloud platforms to help deliver fast path and camera technologies to deliver quick 360 images, in 2021 the advances will be used by the back-end teams delivering all the photography from various office and work from home conditions.
-Getty Images’ internal platforms and Uefas DAM platform will make all of this content flow quicker than ever.
+Getty Images’ internal platforms and Uefa’s DAM platform will make all of this content flow quicker than ever.